Colruyt Group's new welfare chicken: better well-being for broiler chickens

 Independent monitoring of animal welfare

-Based on the new specifications for our welfare chickens, Colruyt Group will have its partners audited by an external, independent organisation.
+Based on the new specifications for our welfare chickens, Colruyt Group will have its partners audited by an external, independent organisation as from 2024.
 Based on this, we can evaluate the approach for more animal welfare and health.
-Our objective is to enter into dialogue with all our partners in the chain and to implement the new ambitions and criteria together step-by-step.
+Our objective is to enter into dialogue with all our partners in the chain and to implement the new ambitions and criteria together step by step.